Skip to content

 Get your machine live in minutes.

-Pick your machine type and follow the steps.
+Pick your connector type and follow the steps.
 No electrical or technical background needed.
-Gather your tools before you start - most installs take 15 to 25 minutes.
+Gather your tools before you start, most installs take 15 to 25 minutes.

 One device per packageThe sticker and device in each box are a matched pair.
 Never swap stickers between boxes.
 Finish one machine completely before opening the next box.